Yuli Gurriel Player Props: Marlins vs. Braves

-On Tuesday, Yuli Gurriel (.297 batting average in his past 10 games, with a double, two home runs, two walks and five RBI) and the Miami Marlins face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+On Wednesday, Yuli Gurriel (coming off going 1-for-4 with a double) and the Miami Marlins play the Atlanta Braves, whose starting pitcher will be Kyle Wright.
 First pitch is at 6:40 PM ET.

-He strung together two hits (going 2-for-4) in his last appearance against the Cubs.
+In his most recent game he had a one-hit showing (1-for-4) against the Braves.

 Yuli Gurriel Game Info & Props vs. the Braves